unlock-protocol/unlock/unlock-protocol-com/blog/metadata-configurator.md

 ![Add Stats](/images/blog/metadata-configurator/add-stats.png)

-Unlock team is excited to bring more no-code tools to manage your NFT memberships.
+The Unlock team is excited to bring you more no-code tools to manage your NFT memberships.
 We are dedicated to improving the user experience to onboard more non-technical users.

 ## What if I find an issue or bug in the metadata configurator?